adriantanasa/connect-cloudant-store/README.md

 npm test
 ```

-PR code should be covered by UT
+PR code should have UT associated with a good coverage

 ```
 npm run coverage